Chart Color Schemes

 Population growth drivers in Brassall are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Brassall's population is approximately 13,123.
-This figure represents an increase of 1,008 people since the 2021 Census, which reported a population of 12,115.
-The change is inferred from the estimated resident population of 12,966 in June 2024 and an additional 160 validated new addresses since the Census date.
-This results in a population density ratio of 1,598 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Brassall has shown resilient growth patterns with a compound annual growth rate of 2.1%, outpacing metropolitan areas.
-Interstate migration contributed approximately 39.2% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on AreaSearch's analysis, Brassall's population is around 13,501 as of Feb 2026.
+This reflects an increase of 1,386 people since the 2021 Census which reported a population of 12,115 people.
+The change was inferred from the estimated resident population of 12,966 from the ABS as of June 2024 and an additional 190 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,644 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Brassall's 11.4% growth since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration which contributed approximately 39.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Examining future population trends, Brassall is expected to grow by approximately 1,821 persons to reach a total of 14,944 by 2041.
-This reflects an increase of 12.7% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+As we examine future population trends, a population increase just below the median of national areas is expected.
+The area is expected to grow by 1,821 persons to 2041 based on the latest annual ERP population numbers reflecting an increase of 9.5% in total over the 17 years.

 Frequently Asked Questions - Population